Mission: "To enhance the lives of the Blackfeet people through employment and training."

 TERO ensures that all Native American Businesses from the TERO Business Registry are given the opportunity to bid on any construction project within the exterior boundaries of the Blackfeet Reservation.

-You will need to purchase a Blackfeet Tribal Business License located at the Blackfeet Commerce office.
+You will need to purchase a Blackfeet Tribal Business License located at the Blackfeet Revenue office.
 The fee for a business license is $50.00.
 Phone (406) 338-5545.
-Click on the following link for their website.
+Email: email@example.com Address: Revenue Department P.O.
+Box 850, Browning, MT 59417

-After purchasing your business license, you will be required to fill out your compliance plan and submit to the TERO office 20 days prior to commencing work.
-Once approved you can purchase your work permits at the TERO office.
+After purchasing your business license, you will be required to fill out your compliance plan and submit to the TERO office 20 DAYS PRIOR TO COMMENCING WORK.
+Once approved you can purchase your work permits at the TERO office with a check or money order.

 EMPOWERING NATIVE AMERICAN FIRMS SINCE 1977.